 In Australian Politics, Opposition Leader Tony Abbott plays the Red Oni to the Blue Oni of Prime Minister Julia Gillard (and her immediate predecessor Kevin Rudd).

 In yet another case, Patton vs Rommel.
 Again, Patton was the red oni while Rommel was the blue one.
 The Hot-Blooded Patton even named Rommel a calm Magnificent Bastard.
+On the other hand, both Patton and Rommel prefered rapid, high-stakes maneuvers that pushed the limits of their supply lines.

-However, John also served as the Blue Oni to his cousin Sam's Red.
+There are several examples, but the most prominent is John Adams and Thomas Jefferson, respectively.
+Conversely, John also served as the Blue Oni to his cousin Sam's Red.

 Jefferson was himself the Red Oni to Alexander Hamilton's Blue Oni when the two men served as secretaries of state and treasury, respectively, under President Washington.
 Jefferson was also Red Oni to James Madison's Blue Oni when Jefferson himself became president and Madison his secretary of state.

 Among the First Triumvirate in Ancient Rome, the red was Pompey the Great, the fashionable and charismatic maverick who loved the spotlight, and the blue was Marcus Crassus, the behind the scenes wheeler-dealer who preferred to stay in the shadows.
-Gaius Julius Caesar fell somewhere between the two.
+Julius Caesar fell somewhere between the two.

 Prime Ministers William Gladstone (red) and Benjamin Disraeli (blue).